SchmidtDSE/afscgap/README.md

 <br>

 ### Contribution guidelines
+We invite contributions via [our project Github](https://github.com/SchmidtDSE/afscgap).
 We have a few guidelines:

  - Please follow the Google Python Style Guide where possible for compatibility with the existing codebase.
  - Tests are encouraged and we aim for 80% coverage where feasible.